Notes from the field...

 About the Author

 Jim York works with real teams doing real work.
 He coaches, teaches, writes, and speaks on Lean and Agile principles and practices.
 He has been the keynote and speaker at various Agile conferences and has held an number of leadership roles in the Agile community including the Scrum Alliance and the Agile Alliance.
-Jim is both a Certified Enterprise Coach℠ and a Certified Scrum Trainer®, one of only a handful of people world-wide to hold both of these top-level guide certifications from the Scrum Alliance.
+Jim is a Certified Enterprise Coach, Certified Team Coach℠, and a Certified Scrum Trainer®, one of only a handful of people world-wide to hold all top-level guide certifications from the Scrum Alliance.
+As a licensed facilitator for the Agile Fluency™ Suite, Jim uses the Agile Fluency Model in his coaching with clients.
 He has coached several organizations through their adoption of Agile including NPR, McKinsey & Company IT, GE Healthcare, and Capital One.

 - April 2019

 - Feb 26, 2019 I'm a new Scrum Master.
 Should I be updating the team's burn charts?
 Feb 26, 2019